11jo/JOining_Party/Readme.md

 ## Instruction :
 ----------------

-After mods that add any dialog or script option related to NPC.
+After mods that add any dialog or script options related to NPC.

 - Choose available NPC groups to modify
   - Continuous original NPC